Asiddhartha/Asiddhartha/README.md

 - 💬 Ask me about Tableau
 - 📫 How to reach me: [gmail](mailto:siddhartha.reddy95@gmail.com)
 - 😄 Pronouns:
-- ⚡ Fun fact: you can't wash your eyes with soap
+- ⚡ Fun fact: you can't wash your eyes with soa
--->